 It’s no secret that women’s pay lags behind men’s in the legal profession.
 This disparity exists even when you compare law firms of the same size and practice area in the same geographic location.
-There are many factors at play, from the persistent belief that women are less likely to be supporting families, to unconscious biases that lead managers to value their female employees' work product less favorably.
+There are many factors at play, from the persistent belief that women are less likely to be supporting families, to unconscious biases that lead managers to value their female employees' work product less favorably - and the pandemic has only exacerbated the problem.
 Traditional networking arenas such as the golf course or happy hours have been historically gendered male, which means women are walking into salary negotiations without knowing what their male peers are making.
 This also creates a resource gap: if women are not in the room when their peers are sharing business connections and client leads, they can’t tap into that network for information and resources.

 So if you are a woman attorney feeling underpaid, what can you do?
 These seven strategies will help you prepare for success in salary negotiations at a new firm or in your current position.

 Recognize “second generation” gender bias.
 We think of gender bias as being external, but it can also play out when women internalize the idea that women are nicer and less aggressive, so they don’t advocate for themselves.
 Examine your inner narrative - what is holding you back from asking for more?

 Hack your own goodwill.
 Studies show that women are more willing to advocate for others than for themselves.
 Trick your brain - tell yourself that you are asking for a raise on behalf of a friend or loved one.

 Ask for more - every time.
 Studies show that men are more likely to negotiate an initial offer, which means that a male and female attorney in the same firm, who received the same offer, may nonetheless be starting out on unequal footing.
 When raises are offered, this dynamic repeats, so the disparity gets worse every year.
 Don’t let a year go by without asking for a raise.